This Portfolio Absorbed Only 13% of Market Downturns Over 25 Years

 When It Works

 Bear markets and corrections (2000-2002, 2007, 2015, 2018).
 The strategy's core strength.
 Companies with lean working capital tend to have earnings backed by actual cash flows.
 When market sentiment shifts from growth narratives to earnings quality, these stocks hold up.
-The dotcom bust was the clearest case: three years of positive returns while the market fell.
+The dotcom bust was the clearest case: +18.5% in 2000 while the S&P 500 fell 12.9%, followed by two more years of outperformance.

 Moderate growth environments (2003-2006, 2015-2016, 2018).
 The strategy compounds steadily when growth isn't concentrated in a handful of mega-cap names.
 It works best when breadth is wide and earnings quality matters.